stockgeeks/spring-kafka-labs-01/create-spring-boot-project-solution.md

-# Lab 1 - Create a spring boot application
+# Create a Spring Boot Application

-If you followed the lab exercise you should have a springboot application in your working directory with the following specifications.
+If you followed the lab exercise you should have a Spring Boot Application in your working directory with the following specifications.

 Project: `Maven Project`